viraptor/reverse-interview/README.md

 - What happens after pushback? ("this can't be done in the projected time")
 - What happens when the team misses a release target?
 - What kind of meetings happen every week?
+- Would there be a regular 1-on-1 with my manager?
 - What's the product/service schedule? (n-weekly releases / continuous deployment / multiple release streams / ...)
 - What happens after production incidents?
 Is there a culture of blameless analysis?
 - What are some ongoing challenges the team is experiencing that you are yet to resolve?